-The 331 is a true ranging radar that allows the user to select at what range the radar needs to start reporting on tracked targets.
+The 332 is a true range measuring radar that allows the user to select the range that target starts reporting on tracked targets.

 Each target needs to return sufficient signal in order for the radar to track its range.
-A target return signal related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
+A target return amplitude is related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
 Targets that have a larger RCS will return a larger signal than those with a smaller RCS.